 Ask Pounce: Many questions can be answered 24/7 by using "Ask Pounce", an online tool available through our website.
 You can find Pounce in the bottom right corner of any page on the Onestop Website.
-Ask Pounce your questions about enrollment, academic records, billing, and financial aid.
+Ask Pounce your questions about billing, financial aid, and scholarships.

-Email us: finaid@uwm.edu.
+Email us: finances@uwm.edu.
 Please include relevant subject line and Campus ID number.